dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Security Concepts.md

 **CSPM**: Cloud Security Posture Management
 Identify and remediate risks through security assessments and automated compliance monitoring

-**Shadow IT**
-Business agility process where departments purchases and provisions their own IT resources without the approval of the centralized IT department

 **Automated Investigation and Remediation (AIR)**
 Uses inspection algorithm that triggers an alert that creates an incident.
 Once the incident is created its matched with an remediation action